EveryOneIsGross/tinydogBIGDOG/README.md

 ## Features

-**Semantic Search:**
+<S>**Semantic Search:**

-tinydogBIGDOG uses semantic search to enrich the conversation context, improving the quality of the generated responses.
+tinydogBIGDOG uses semantic search to enrich the conversation context, improving the quality of the generated responses.</S>

 **Cosine Similarity:**